kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 {% endprism %}
 This file is just running our Tipue search code, which has absolutely nothing to do with the JS/CSS detection.
 But again, it's where we're going to add our remaining code and it's the only file we're really going to talk for the rest of this post.

-At this point we've established the basic structure for our pages as well as our system for detecting whether JavaScript is enabled or not.
+At this point we've established the basic structure for our pages as well as our system for detecting whether or not JavaScript is enabled.
 We also understand that if JavaScript is disabled, the Google search box will be visible.

 Let's now go to step two and build our Tipue search functionality.